El-FED/El-FED/README.md

 ### 💡 About Me

 💻 **Machine Learning Engineer** with a passion for building cool stuff, learning, and chasing "aha!" moments.

 🎓 **Chemical Engineering graduate (BSc)** now diving headfirst into the world of data with a **Master's in Data Science**.

-📊 Data enthusiast – finding the hidden gems, sharing the story they tell/ 🤖 Building models, breaking them (on purpose sometimes), and learning along the way.
+📊 Data enthusiast – finding the hidden gems, sharing the story they tell

+🤖 Building models, breaking them (on purpose sometimes), and learning along the way.

 When I’m not wrangling data: